 This program is NOT what you're told it is that's for sure and I'm going to show you why nothing you see on the sales page can be trusted.

 Lie #1: You Can Make Money On Autopilot

 Watch the promo video and Charles Allen will tell you this is a unique opportunity to join an “elite secret club of millionaires” who make a fortune on the internet automatically using bots.
 He'll also show you pictures of fancy sports cars and big mansions.

 You're told the automated bot software allows ordinary people like you and me to make incredible profits online.
 At one point Charles boasts:

 “I sit back and let the money come in automatically; while I'm at a restaurant eating, on the beach with my wife and best of all, while I'm asleep.”

 Or in other words: you can make crazy amounts of cash overnight for doing nothing…

 All you have to do to live a life of luxury is to pay them $37 for their top secrets…

-The biggest limitation holding people back from earning on the internet is the false idea there's some super-secret glitch or a hidden loophole out there you need to exploit.
+The biggest limitation holding people back from earning on the internet is a false idea there's some super-secret glitch or a hidden loophole out there you need to exploit.

-I've been a full-time online entrepreneur for 5 years but I had to hustle to get to there.
+I've been a full-time online entrepreneur for 5 years but I had to hustle to get there.
 It took time, patience and a lot of hard work.
 I had to get the right training to learn the skills necessary to make it happen.

 Once you realise there are no shortcuts to success your chances of actually succeeding increase exponentially.

 Lie #2: You're One Of The ‘Lucky Few' To Get Access

 This is utter nonsense because it's a digital product and the guy behind Secret Millionaire Bot wants to sell as many copies to as many people as he can and rake in the cash.